Dawg Path: The Georgia Residential Experience

 • Define healthy relationships.

-• Engage in the development of respectful communities.
+• Engage in the development of thriving communities.

 Interpersonal Skills